isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-standard-transf/c-pullnameval.md

 ---
 description: The PullNameValues transformation is a special operation that takes the values in the cs-uri-query field and separates each of the name-value pairs into a separate string.
-seo-description: The PullNameValues transformation is a special operation that takes the values in the cs-uri-query field and separates each of the name-value pairs into a separate string.
-seo-title: PullNameValues
 solution: Analytics
 title: PullNameValues
 topic: Data workbench